Funtek Raid Adventure : A low-cost, Land Rover style RC car

 Looking to buy a remote control car as a present ?
 Then look no further than our buyers guide showcasing a range of RC cars suitable for all ages and budgets.
 This guide covers models suitable for driving indoors or out, along with some advice on scale and batteries for first-time buyers.

-All the remote control cars here are tried, tested and loved by RC Geeks staff.
-With so many models available, our editors have set about curating a list of the best models we sell, grouped by budget.
+With so many models available, our editor has set about curating a list of the best models we sell, grouped by budget.
 Whatever you opt to purchase, you can be sure our recommendations will result in a great gift.

 Whilst they are undoubtedly toy grade, they make for fantastic stocking fillers for children or automotive enthusiasts, shipping in windowed display boxes.
 Read our overview article regarding the models available and also check our in-depth look at their transforming models here.
 Browse the cars available on our webstore.